Geothermal energy on public domain City of Antwerp

 To achieve its sustainability goals, the city of Antwerp is fully committed to district heating networks for the sustainable heating of buildings.
 However, not every location in the city is suitable for the realization of a heat network, for example because there are few nearby sustainable heat sources or because the surroundings are less suitable.
 Geothermal energy can often provide a solution in these locations.

 However, cities and towns in our country regularly receive requests from building owners and developers to be allowed to use public space to apply geothermal energy, often when the space on their own site is insufficient.
 Today, the city of Antwerp does not yet allow these possibilities on the public domain.
 There are also various ways in which geothermal energy can be applied collectively on the public domain.
-For example, we think of a street where several neighbors without their own garden could, because of economies of scale, jointly install a geothermal system under their street and use it to sustainably heat and cool their homes.
+For example, we are thinking of a street where several neighbors without their own garden could, because of economies of scale, jointly install a geothermal system under their street and use it to sustainably heat and cool their homes.

 The findings of this study will be used by City of Antwerp to shape the further policy framework and, where necessary, develop regulatory instruments, complementary to those already in place, codes and regulations.